scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 output <- affected_by_column(sample_data, "flower")
 ```

-If you try to run this, you'll get an error:
+Running the above yields an error:
 ```
 Error in `group_by()`:
 !
 Must group by variables found in `.data`.
 ✖ Column `column_name` is not found.
 ```

 The function is treating the variable `column_name` as if it were the name of the actual column in the data.
-There is no column called "column_name"; our only three columns are "flower", "color", and "affected".
+But there is no column called "column_name"; the only three columns are "flower", "color", and "affected".

 To instead communicate to the function that we want to use the **variable** column_name (i.e., the  string value that is assigned to it), we redefine our function, placing `column_name` within double brackets, to use the "curly-curly" operator:
 {% raw %}